Create a Managed Service for Apache Flink application - Managed Service for Apache Flink

 Applications can now use the Java API from any Scala version.
 You must bundle the Scala standard library of your choice into your Scala applications.

-For information about creating a Managed Service for Apache Flink application that uses Apache Beam, see Using Apache Beam.
+For information about creating a Managed Service for Apache Flink application that uses Apache Beam, see Use Apache Beam with Managed Service for Apache Flink applications.

 When using Managed Service for Apache Flink Runtime version 1.1.0 and later, you specify the version of Apache Flink that your application uses when you compile your application.
-You provide the version of Apache Flink with the -Dflink.version parameter as follows:
+You provide the version of Apache Flink with the -Dflink.version parameter.
+For example, if you are using Apache Flink 1.19.1, provide the following:

-For building applications with older versions of Apache Flink, see Earlier versions.
+For building applications with earlier versions of Apache Flink, see Earlier versions.

 • Upload your Application code: Upload your application code to an Amazon S3 bucket.
 You specify the S3 bucket name and object name of your application code when you create your application.
-For a tutorial that shows how to upload your application code, see Upload the Apache Flink streaming Java code in the Getting started (DataStream API) tutorial.
+For a tutorial that shows how to upload your application code, see the Tutorial: Get started using the DataStream API in Managed Service for Apache Flink tutorial.

 • Create your Managed Service for Apache Flink application: Use one of the following methods to create your Managed Service for Apache Flink application: